• Look for lemurs and endemic bird species near Tulear and in the Kirindy Forest

 Day 9 — Ibo Island

 Silver Discoverer will be at anchor this morning off Ibo Island, situated in the Quirimbas Archipelago.
-With an entire day here to explore, we hope to explore one of the largest mangrove forests in Africa, firmly rooted in front of Ibo Island, and witness some of the fascinating culture aspects of the island.
+With an entire day here to explore, we hope to swim and snorkel in front of Ibo Island, and witness some of the fascinating culture aspects of the island.

 Day 10 — Kilwa Kisiwani, Tanzania